jose-jaen/Airbnb/Functions/README.md

 User-defined functions for feature engineering and Machine Learning modeling

-_forest.py shows the modifications made to sklearn source code to allow for Bayesian bootsrap
+_forest.py shows the modifications made to sklearn source code to allow Bayesian bootsrap